-IGETC Area 3B, 4F CSUGE Area D6, D8 Lecture: 3 hours
+IGETC Area 3B, 4F

 This is a survey of the political, social, economic, and constitutional history of the United States from its beginnings through the Civil War; a history of the United States up to the year 1865.
 The course covers the chronology of pre-colonial and colonial North America, the birth and early development of the United States to 1865, and is designed to present ideas, events, people, and forces that have shaped the nation and significantly contributed to the foundations of the present.